 Depending on the surgical procedure you are having, you may be seen by a member of the physiotherapy team.
-If so, you will be seen at your pre-operative assessment or on the day of your surgery after you are admitted to the ward.
-After your surgery you may need to wear a special shoe, boot or cast on your operated foot and you may need to use elbow crutches to help you to walk safely.
+If so, you will be seen at your pre-operative assessment or on the day of your surgery after you are admitted to the Surgical Admission Unit (SAU) or orthopaedic ward.
+After your surgery you may need to wear a special shoe, boot or cast on your operated foot and you may need to use elbow crutches or another type of walking aid to help you to walk safely.
 A member of the physiotherapy team will show you how to use these when walking and using stairs.